5 days. Sometimes consecutively, sometimes divided into 2 workshops

 No, all we ask is passion, commitment and an open heart.

-It costs £600.
-Usually we ask for a non-refundable deposit of £100 to reserve your place, with the balance due 2 weeks before the course begins.
+t costs £700.
 If you need to pay in instalments, just choose this option on the booking page.
 If you would like to discuss your circumstances and need extra support to begin your journey, please talk to us.

 Yes, if you bring another adult with you who can take the children out and entertain them for the day or who can stay nearby with your breastfed baby til s/he needs a feed.
 We love babies and children, which is why we have to say with a heavy heart that they are too distracting to have in a room with women who are learning and often sharing deep, private emotions.
 Becoming a birth or postnatal doula will involve leaving your children sometimes.
 The doula journey is an adventure, taking you to people and places you never thought possible.
 Most doulas say this journey makes them more fulfilled – as women and mothers.
 If you feel you just could not leave your children to attend a course, then we’d suggest you think about how you would intend to leave them to attend a birth or work postnatally.
 Attending the course might be your first practice in arranging childcare, which will be necessary at least sometimes should you choose to work as a doula.